ekuiter/bsdl/lib/README.md

 ## Build instructions

-- place Boost in lib/boost folder, compile all its required static libraries
+- place Boost in lib/boost folder, compile all its required static libraries (see below)

 ### Mac OS